Liye222/METEOR/docs/index.md

 Installation
 ------------
-You can install the released version of GIFT from Github with the following code, for more installation details or solutions that might solve related issues (specifically MacOS system) see the [link](https://yuanzhongshang.github.io/GIFT/documentation/02_installation.html).
+You can install the released version of MAPLE from Github with the following code.
+This package is supported for Windows 10/11, and Linux.
+The package has been tested on the following systems:
+* Windows 10, 11
+* Linux: Ubuntu (22.04.4)

 ### Dependencies
-* R version >= 4.0.0.
+* R version >= 3.6.0
-* R packages: Rcpp, RcppArmadillo, parallel
+* R packages: R packages: Rcpp, RcppArmadillo, RcppDist, dplyr, magrittr, readr, parallel

 ### 1. Install `devtools` if necessary